CWTHF: Identifying Dark Matter Halos with Continuous Wavelet Transform: Acknowledgments

 \section{Acknowledgments}

+The authors thank Dr. Miguel Aragon for his helpful comments and suggestions.
 MXL thanks anonymous users on Github for their assistance with some coding techniques.
 The authors also express their gratitude to the SIMBA team for making their data publicly available.
-The source code for CWTHF is available on GitHub at \url{https://github.com/salty-fish-114514/CWTHF/tree/main}.
+The source code for CWTHF is available on Zenodo \citep{li_2025_15015510}\footnote{For future updated version of the CWTHF, see \url{https://github.com/salty-fish-114514/CWTHF/tree/main}.}

-\software{NumPy (\url{https://numpy.org/}), SciPy (\url{https://scipy.org/}), Matplotlib (\url{https://matplotlib.org/}), Jupyter Notebook (\url{https://jupyter.org/}), Cython (\url{https://cython.org/}), yt project (\url{https://github.com/yt-project})}
+\software{NumPy \citep{vanderWalt2011,Harris2020}\footnote{\url{https://numpy.org/}}, SciPy \citep{Virtanen2020}\footnote{\url{https://scipy.org/}}, Matplotlib \citep{Hunter2007}\footnote{\url{https://matplotlib.org/}}, Jupyter Notebook\footnote{\url{https://jupyter.org/}}, Cython\footnote{\url{https://cython.org/}}, yt project \citep{Turk2011}\footnote{\url{https://github.com/yt-project}}}